 Historically, Mexican food has mainly been a mix of everything that could easily be found in the local area.
 When the Spanish conquers came in the early 1500s, they brought foods such as pork, rice, chicken, wine, garlic and onions.
 Archaeologists have found no major evidence that protein from animals played a role in the Mexican diet during the Aztec civilization; their source of protein came from beans.

-The proper combination of beans, rice and tortillas provides a good amount of amino acids that to make protein in the body.
+The proper combination of beans, rice and tortillas provides a good amount of amino acids to make protein in the body.
 Beans provide a good amount of fiber, B vitamins and magnesium.
-Chilies and salsas that can also be good sources of vitamin C and antioxidants.
+Chilies and salsas can also be good sources of vitamin C and antioxidants.